Missing in America: Lauren Cho ‘walked away’ from her California Airbnb - NewsBreak

 “None of it makes sense to me.
 None of it makes sense to any of us,” said Len Gherardi, who went to high school with Cho in New Jersey and later worked with her at a shop, tattooing and piercing.

-“All of her friends and family know that she wouldn’t have just walked away from her life, she wouldn’t have just evaporated,” Gherardi said of the 30-year-old also known as “el.”
-“She wouldn’t have just disappeared like this.”Petito case renews call to spotlight missing people of color
+“All of her friends and family know that she wouldn’t have just walked away from her life, she wouldn’t have just evaporated,” Gherardi said of the 30-year-old also known as “el”.
+“She wouldn’t have just disappeared like this.”Suggest a case or share new information and tips with ‘Missing in America’

 Later, in a phone interview with the Hi-Desert Star , the ex-boyfriend said “there was a 10-minute window there and she evaporated.”